 In June 2017 the Law Society produced a report assessing four years on since the introduction of the Legal Aid, Sentencing and Punishment of Offenders Act (LASPOA) 2014.
 Here are some useful quotes from that very good report:-

 Birmingham City Council have obtained what appears to be a general injunction covering unauthorised encampments in Perry Park, Selly Oak Park, Selly Park Recreation Ground and Hazelwell Park.

 CLP were delighted (to say nothing of amazed) to be given the above award at the Legal Aid Lawyer of the Year awards on the evening of 5th July 2017.
-It was wonderful to hear about the marvelous work of so many dedicated legal aid workers around the UK.
-The awards are organized by the (equally wonderful) Legal Aid Practitioners Group (LAPG).
+It was wonderful to hear about the marvellous work of so many dedicated legal aid workers around the UK.
+The awards are organised by the (equally wonderful) Legal Aid Practitioners Group (LAPG).